srstanic/srstanic.github.io/_posts/2017-10-14-firebase-realtime-database-lists-sorting-pagination-filtering.md

 Summary
 -------

 If you want to have a cursor based pagination in a list sorted by the value of one of the object properties, you will probably need to create an additional property in the object.
-The vale of that property should be derived from the value of the property you want to sort by and the object key.
+The value of that property should be derived from the value of the property you want to sort by and the object key.
 The reason is that the property by which you sort the paginated list needs to have a unique value.

 If you want to filter the object list with a query string matching the value of one of the object properties, it is possible, but only with a "starts-with" approach.
 When filtering the object list, the ordering must be done by the same property as filtering is done by.